-Accelerating safer roads and smarter cities with full-scale mobility data
+Accelerating safer roads with mobility data

 Mobility data can play a key role in helping government agencies, transportation planners, and transportation engineers make significant strides in their safety strategies.
 Here’s how:

 For years, cities and DOTs have relied primarily on roadside devices to support infrastructure-related decisions.
 But while traffic flow sensors do offer valuable insights, it’s hardly the full picture.
 It’s only a snapshot of commuter safety.

 With mobility data – specifically mobile phone-based mobility data – cities are now able to better detect safety risks and uncover infrastructure needs to improve the lives of all commuters.

 With the largest driving behavior database informed by decades of understanding insurance risk, Arity’s Mobility Intelligence insights can be used to produce the most complete picture of infrastructure safety to date.